BM in Music

-The Bachelor of Music (BM) degree is a program of 123-143 hours that may be earned with an emphasis in Performance (brass, classical guitar, percussion, piano, strings, voice, or woodwinds), Music History, Music Theory, Composition, or Music Education.
-It is designed for the student who intends to pursue a career as a composer, performer, or college teacher, as well as the student who plans to enter graduate school to pursue further study in one of these areas.
+The Bachelor of Music (BM) degree is a program of 120-145 hours that may be earned with an emphasis in Performance (brass, percussion, piano, strings, voice, or woodwinds), Music History, Music Theory, Composition, or Music Education.
+It is designed for the student who intends to pursue a career as a composer, performer, K-12 or college teacher, as well as the student who plans to enter graduate school to pursue further study in one of these areas.
 Students must audition to be admitted into the program.

 Major Program Requirements

 The Bachelor of Music (BM) is a professional degree that offers the maximum concentration in music.
-The student may focus on instrumental, keyboard or vocal performance; music theory; composition; music history or music education by choosing an emphasis area.
+The student may focus on instrumental, keyboard or vocal performance; music theory; composition; music history or music education based on the choice of emphasis area.
 In addition, students must complete degree, college and university requirements, including Arts & Science Foundation Requirements.

 Foreign Language Requirement:

 - Woodwind or Percussion Performance: 12-13 hours of any foreign language

 - Theory, Composition, or Piano or Brass Performance: 12-13 hours of French, Italian, or German

 - Music History: 10 hours of German + 5-6 hours of second language, approved by advisor (15-16 total)